vs

 QUICK ANSWER

-"Over there" is an adverb which is often translated as "allá", and "over here" is a phrase which is often translated as "aquí".
+"Over there" is a phrase which is often translated as "allá", and "over here" is a phrase which is often translated as "aquí".
 Learn more about the difference between "over there" and "over here" below.

 a. aquí